Jurassic001/AVR-2024/VMC/README.md

 # AVR-2024/VMC
 ## Setup
-This section contains instructions for setting up the repository on the Jetson.
+This section contains instructions for setting up the repository on the **Jetson**.
 For the 2024 team, this has already been done. <br/><br/>
 Run the following commands:

 ```bash